lbriais/stacked_config/README.md

 `stacked_config` uses internally the fantastic [Slop] gem to manage options coming from the command line within the command line layer.
 This layer will be simply part of the complete config that the orchestrator exposes.

+`stacked_config` is using the v3 branch of [Slop] and has not yet been adapted to the newest v4 branch.

 #### Command line help

 You can easily display a help using the orchestrator `command_line_help` method.